PUB2058

 Transporters

-• Must comply with the applicable universal waste transporter requirements in the UWR and DOT regulations.
+• Must comply with the applicable universal waste transporter requirements in the Universal Waste Rule and DOT regulations

-• Must only transport universal waste to an authorized destination facility.
+• Must only transport universal waste to a universal waste handler or an authorized destination facility

 Destination Facilities

-• Must send waste off-site only to another destination facility or a foreign destination.
+• Must send waste off-site only to another destination facility, handler or a foreign destination

 Who is affected by this rule?